Kangaroo

 Devices like the Ring Video Doorbell 2, August Doorbell Cam Pro, Nest Hello, and Skybell Trim Plus are all classed as smart doorbells.

-But, while they were of course alert you when someone presses the button (both via a chime in the home, but also on your smartphone), their cameras, microphones and motion detectors can be used to boost security too.
+But, while they were, of course, alert you when someone presses the button (both via a chime in the home and on your smartphone), their cameras, microphones, and motion detectors can be used to boost security.

-They can be set to alert you when movement is detected nearby, so you can quickly view a live video feed from the camera when there's movement on your doorstep but no one has rung the bell - a sign of someone loitering outside the door.
+They can be set to alert you when movement is detected nearby.
+For example, if there's movement on your doorstep but no one has rung the bell, you can quickly view a live video feed from the camera—a sign that someone is loitering outside the door.

 You can then ask what they want through the doorbell speaker, at which point they will likely go away if they were planning anything untoward.

-Smart doorbells also offer subscription services to store video recordings online, giving you a chance to view and download them after the incident has taken place.
+Smart doorbells also offer subscription services that store video recordings online.
+After the incident, you can view and download the recordings.

-If you come home to find the front door is open and you've been burgled, you can log into the doorbell app and check to see if its motion sensors were triggered by the burglar, causing video of them to be recorded and saved to the cloud.
+If you come home to find the front door open and you've been burgled, you can log into the doorbell app and check to see if the burglar triggered its motion sensors.
+If so, a video of them will be recorded and saved to the cloud.

-These decides start at under $100, giving you a security camera, motion detectors, intercom and doorbell for less than three figures.
-Options from Ring and Nest can be integrated into the company's respective smart home systems, and most also work with Amazon Alexa and Google Assistant.
+These decisions start at under $100, giving you a security camera, motion detectors, intercom, and doorbell for less than three figures.
+Options from Ring and Nest can be integrated into the companies' respective smart home systems, and most also work with Amazon Alexa and Google Assistant.

 Read More: